TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 What accommodation options are available?

-Explore the Visit page on the website.
+Explore our Visit page on the website for accommodation recommendations.
 This provides an overview of the regions along the different race route and a link to booking.com.

 How does an organisation become a partner or sponsor of the Cadel Evans Great Ocean Road Race?